derek-knox/Coding-For-Designers/book/Interactive Code/Interactive Code.md

 Second to last, we will look at the *anatomy of HTML (`.html`), CSS (`.css`), and JavaScript (`.js`)*.
 This will allow us to reference real code against various concepts covered thus far.
 Lastly, we will cover the *work. right. better.* mantra to help you improve your code authoring over time.
 All coders live by this, myself included.

-Upon completion of this section, your mental model will be primed for programming in JavaScript.
+Upon completion of this chapter, your mental model will be primed for programming in JavaScript.
 Let's get going.